-Trowell Marsh is a designated Local Nature Reserve located in Trowell, within the Broxtowe District of England.
-It lies in proximity to New Stanton and the village of Hallam Fields.
+Trowell Marsh is a special Local Nature Reserve, located in Trowell within the Broxtowe District of England.
+Moreover, its location makes it easy to visit, as it sits close to both New Stanton and the village of Hallam Fields.
+Additionally, its protected status helps keep it a safe home for wildlife, making it a great place to explore nature.

 Straws bridge is on the border of Ilkeston and West Hallam in the county of Derbyshire, England.
 It is a beautiful nature reserve comprising 3 lakes and has picnic tables and a free car park.